Cyclostomata

 Habitat and Ecology

 These cyclostomes inhabit a variety of habitats.
-Hagfishes are mostly deep-sea marine, while lampreys are both in marine and freshwater systems.
+Hagfishes are mostly deep-sea marine, while lampreys are found in both marine and freshwater systems.
 Lampreys also make very long migrations from one habitat to the other.

 Ecological Roles: